ISCHEMIC STROKE / ACUTE THERAPY

 - acute SAH/ICH

-- GI tract tumor with a high bleeding risk / recent GI bleeding (< 3 weeks) – IVT is potentially harmful
+- GI tract tumor with high bleeding risk / recent GI bleeding (< 3 weeks) – IVT is potentially harmful

 -